lahiruz/JS-Interview/js1.md

 * Object properties can be accessed in this way ->  person.firstName -> [objectName].[propertyKeyName].
 In ES5 they have introduced getters and setters to access object properties.

-* Also you can assign new properties as follows.
+* After creating an object you can assign new properties to that as follows.

     ```js
     person['age'] = 12;